PyChina/weekly/content/Issue/issue-368.md

 - [用 Python 播放和录制声音](https://pycoders.com/link/1593/web)
     + REAL PYTHON

-In this tutorial, you’ll learn about libraries that can be used for playing and recording sound in Python, such as PyAudio and python-sounddevice.
-You’ll also see code snippets for playing and recording sound files and arrays, as well as for converting between different sound file formats.
+In this tutorial, you'll learn about libraries that can be used for playing and recording sound in Python, such as PyAudio and python-sounddevice.
+You'll also see code snippets for playing and recording sound files and arrays, as well as for converting between different sound file formats.

 (`是也乎:`